-Katy is a second year Ph.D. student in the field of International Nutrition.
+Katy is a third year Ph.D. student in the field of International Nutrition.
 She is interested in studying maternal and child nutrition in India, particularly the ways in which education and empowerment influence the consumption patterns of mothers and their families.
 Katy has been involved with TCI in several capacities over the past two years, first as a summer intern, and then as a Research Support Specialist.
 She holds a Master’s in International Development from Cornell, during which she studied patterns of intra-household food allocation in Maharashtra and Telangana.
 She completed her Bachelor of Science degree in Food Science from the University of Nebraska–Lincoln.
 She has studied Swahili as a Boren Scholar in Tanzania, and most recently was awarded a FLAS Fellowship from the US Department of Education to study Hindi.

 Anthony is a third year Ph.D. candidate in the field of Plant Pathology and Plant-Microbe Biology.
 He is interested in the biology and ecology of toxigenic fungi infecting crop plants and the impacts of mycotoxins on food security and nutrition.
 Before joining the research program of Rebecca J. Nelson at Cornell, Anthony received B.A. degrees in Biology and Russian Language with a concentration in Global Development Studies from Grinnell College.
 He has conducted research in the disciplines of plant pathology (USDA-ARS; University of Costa Rica), agricultural development (ICIPE; Mbita, Kenya), and land reform policy (United Nations FAO; Bishkek, Kyrgyzstan), with especial emphasis on the intersections of agriculture, policy, and society.
 Anthony plans to engage with smallholders in India to characterize the extent of mycotoxin contamination in village-level food systems, and to develop context-specific survey methodologies for sustainable, scalable mycotoxin management.